 Look for an opportunity to address the question about weaknesses and transition to your strengths.

-Things to Consider When You Talk About Your Weaknesses
+3 Things to Consider When You Talk About Your Weaknesses in a Job Interview

-It’s understandable that talking about your weaknesses for the first time can be overwhelming, but in an interview, you should show how capable you are of handling every obstacle that comes in your way.
+Understandably, talking about your weaknesses for the first time can be overwhelming.
+Still, in an interview, you should show how capable you are of handling every obstacle that comes in your way.

 Explaining more weak points than strong ones may convey slight incompetence.
-On the flip side, explaining more strong points than weak ones conveys overconfidence.
+On the flip side, revealing more strong points than weak ones carries overconfidence.
 Make sure you balance out your answers and remember to be confident about it.

-Weaknesses are tricky to talk about and you need to be smart when you share your examples.
+Weaknesses are tricky to talk about in a job interview, and you need to be smart when you share your examples.
 You don’t want to knock yourself out of contention for the job because the interviewer thinks you’re not qualified.
 Be honest, keep it as positive as possible, and explain how you are overcoming the challenge.